 - Before and after data sheets are provided.

-- Absolutely the safest and most accurate way to clean injectors.
+- Absolutely the safest and best way to clean injectors.

 - The only method that can guarantee that your injectors are actually clean and function the way they are intended to do.